edybsett/cpe366Prog2/readme.md

 ## Overview
 For our project we have created a web application for a made up animal shelter using Java Server Faces and Postgres.
+Our table creation statements, work log, user manual, and test data are all in the ```etc/``` folder.

 ## Running
 1. Open NetBeans 8.2
-2. Open the project
+2. Open the project.
+See notes below.
 3. Select the 'Run' command from the IDE

 ## Features